 Pegasus, weather pony, had a fling with Carrot Top, now friend

 Unicorn.
 Magical prodigy of immense power and knowledge.
-No social skills to speak of.
+No social skills to speak of (but she is starting to get better).
 Formerly wanted by the law of Equestria for wrecking the town and currently serving a term of community service as the town's librarian.
 Shining Armor's little sister.

 Accentuate the Negative: When trying to explain to Spike why Trixie and the rest of the Luna Six aren't worthy bearers of the Elements, Twilight lists all of their flaws while blanking out on any sort of positive traits they might have.

 Accidental Public Confession: In her shock at the climatic events of Boast Busted, she blurts out that she summoned the Ursa Minor to Ponyville just to get revenge on Trixie in front of everypony present.
 Public opinion promptly turns against her.